computerscienceretreat/ai-tutorials/Creative_AI.md

 Make an image of the Hogeschool Rotterdam in the style of Van Gogh.
 Use the Keras example [here](https://github.com/computerscienceretreat/keras/blob/master/examples/neural_style_transfer.py).

+Experiment with chaning:
+* style loss
+* content loss
+* total variation loss

+What do these things do?

 ## Exercise 2 - Style Transfer

 Change the style of your profile picture

+## Exercise 3 (optional)

+Try changing the gram matrix to be a different function of the features.
+Can you get similar results?
+Check out this [paper](https://www.ijcai.org/proceedings/2017/0310.pdf)

 ## Final Exercise - create!